-That’s a pretty complex question, so no surprise therefore that it comes with a complicated answer.
-In the words of the legendary Bamber Gascoigne, your starter for ten is that if you have assets abroad it’s absolutely vital that you seek legal advice about your estate in the UK and any assets abroad.
+That is a rather simple question but the answer is sadly more complex.
+We would start off by saying that if you have assets abroad it’s absolutely vital that you seek legal advice about your estate in the UK and any assets abroad.

-Much of Europe on the other hand has variations of fixed inheritance (or forced heirship), often meaning children have precedence over surviving spouses.
-Without planning that could result in an unexpected tax liability, not to mention a surprise when little Johnny breaks the news to his Mum that she’s got a week to move her sun creams out of the holiday villa!
+Much of Europe, on the other hand, has variations of fixed inheritance (or forced heirship), often meaning children have precedence over surviving spouses.
+Without planning, that could result in unexpected tax liability, not to mention an unwelcome surprise when for example, an adult child seeks to enforce their rights over now widowed spouses home and evict them.

 International succession focuses on how a person’s property is dealt with on their death, who is entitled to inherit, and the mechanism for paying tax and other creditors.
-When it comes to the provisions in a Will, the local succession laws can sometimes conflict and hey presto, “Houston we have a problem.”
-To make things easier for EU member states, Regulation No 650/2012 seeks to enable EU citizens to organize their succession and remove any obstacles relating to cross border estates.
+When it comes to the provisions in a Will, the local succession laws can sometimes conflict and to make things easier for EU member states, Regulation No 650/2012 seeks to enable EU citizens to organise their succession and remove any obstacles relating to cross border estates.